Cov-ComSec/Cov-ComSec.github.io/docs/w1-nmap/index.md

 - Intro to THM

 ## Welcome to ComSec!
 Before starting this week, you will need to ensure that you have a virtual machine setup.
 We will be using Kali linux throughout the society, as it contains most of the tools that we will use.
-If you need a hand setting up your virtual machine, [view the guide](vmSetup.pdf)
+If you need a hand setting up your virtual machine, [view the guide](vmSetup.pdf){target=_blank}

 ## This Weeks Challenges
-This week we will be using Docker - if this is new to you, [view our guide & troubleshooting advice - Docker for Dummies!](DockerforDummies.pdf)
+This week we will be using Docker - if this is new to you, [view our guide & troubleshooting advice - Docker for Dummies!](DockerforDummies.pdf){target=_blank}
 ### Challenge 1
 In this challenge, you will learn to use Nmap to identify running services, then finding the 2 flags hidden within the machine.
 #### Instructions